core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Forward-Proxies ### {#sec-proxy-forward}

 CoAP enables a client to request a forward-proxy to process a CoAP request on its behalf, as described in {{Sections 5.7.2 and 8.2.2 of RFC7252}}.

-For this purpose, the client specifies either the request group URI as a string in the Proxy-URI Option or it uses the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
-The forward-proxy then resolves the group URI to a destination CoAP group, sends (e.g., multicasts) the CoAP group request, receives the responses and forwards all the individual (unicast) responses back to the client.
+When intending to reach a CoAP group a the proxy, the client sends a unicast CoAP group request to the proxy.
+This request specifies the group URI where the request has to be forwarded to, either as a string in the Proxy-URI Option, or through the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
+Then, the forward-proxy resolves the group URI to a destination CoAP group, i.e., it sends (e.g., multicasts) the CoAP group request to the group URI, receives the responses and forwards all the individual (unicast) responses back to the client.

 However, there are certain issues and limitations with this approach:

-* The CoAP client component that sent a unicast CoAP request to the proxy may be expecting only one (unicast) response, as usual for a CoAP unicast request.
+* The CoAP client component that has sent the unicast CoAP group request to the proxy may be expecting only one (unicast) response, as usual for a CoAP unicast request.
 Instead, it receives multiple (unicast) responses, potentially leading to fault conditions in the component or to discarding any received responses following the first one.
-This issue may occur even if the application calling the CoAP client component is aware that the forward-proxy is going to execute a CoAP group URI request.
+This issue may occur even if the application calling the CoAP client component is aware that the forward-proxy is going to forward the CoAP group request to the group URI.

 * Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP Proxy, and not from the server that produced the response.
 This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP option in the response.